Langtang Trek: High Altitude Adventure in Kathmandu's Backyard

 Close to the Tibetan border there’s a magical valley with towering mountains that exceed the 7000 meters mark.
 Welcome to the Langtang Valley, a hidden gem not far from Nepal’s capital city Kathmandu.
 From the lush forests in the shadows of the Langtang Himal to the picture perfect viewpoint of Tsergo Ri at almost 5000 meters, the Langtang Valley trek has it all.
 The great news is, this trek is doable for almost every trekker as the distances and elevation gain are relatively small.
 Bookatrekking.com has taken numerous trekkers to this forgotten corner of the Himalayas.
 And we’re thrilled for you to join us too!

-I am Jan, and at Bookatrekking.com, I ensure that you find your next epic trek in the Nepali Himalayas.
-As an experienced trekker who has visited Nepal multiple times, I’d like to share my knowledge and advice for the trek to the beautiful Langtang Valley.
+At Bookatrekking.com we ensure that you find your next epic trek in the Nepali Himalayas.
+As experienced trekkers we'd like to share our knowledge and advice for the trek to the beautiful Langtang Valley.
 Unleash the explorer in you and get in touch!

 The Langtang Valley Trek: The Most Accessible High Altitude Trek in Nepal